shivam0201/NyayaAnumana-and-INLegalLlama/README.md

 2. **Supervised FineTuning**: The model produced from the CPT phase undergoes supervised fine-tuning on the PREDEX dataset.
 This step is focused on optimizing the model for predicting judgments and providing coherent explanations in downstream tasks.

 ![InLegalLlama](images/InLegalLlama.png)

+## Getting Started

+### General Instructions

+Ensure you have the necessary hardware and software requirements in place to replicate our experimental setup.
+Follow the steps below to configure your environment for optimal performance.

+## Recommended Hardware Configuration

+### Hardware Specifications

+- Utilize two cores of [NVIDIA A100-PCIE-40GB](https://www.nvidia.com/en-gb/data-center/a100/) with 126GB RAM of 32 cores for instruction fine-tuning.
+- Additionally, a Google Colab Pro subscription with A100 Hardware accelerator is recommended for conducting Continued Pre-training,inference and other experiments.

+## Recommended Software Configuration

+### Software Setup

+- Set up the environment with appropriate drivers and libraries for GPU acceleration.
+- Install necessary dependencies for model training and inference.

+## Model Training Specifics

+### Fine-tuning Parameters

+- Fine-tune the Large Language Models (LLMs) for 5 epochs using Parameter-Efficient Fine-Tuning to strike a balance between optimal training and avoiding overfitting, while incorporating Early Stopping during instruction fine-tuning.
+-
+### Post-processing for Quality Enhancement

+- Implement a post-processing step after inference to address common issues in generative models, such as sentence hallucination and repetition.
+- Filter out repeated decision and explanation parts by selecting only the initial occurrences, ensuring concise and coherent outputs.
+- Use effective prompt engineering during inference, instructing the model to first provide the judgment label followed by the corresponding explanation, facilitating easier label extraction during post-processing.

 ## Citation